 The goal is to empower both designers and those who want to share their experiences to improve the digital landscape and increase accessibility.
 Despite the amazing work of organisations such as W3C to define standards, the feedback we regularly get from participants is that much of the web is still not accessible for many people.

 The streamlined process allows clients to view brief profiles of the people who are part of the Accessibility Collective and select the mix of people which best suits the requirements of the project.
 Profiles include impairments and medical conditions, devices owned, occupation, types of session they are happy to participate in and more.

 As participants have opted-in to the collective and been pre-screened, it is simply a case of booking the relevant people in to suitable time slots.
 The People for Research team then takes all participants through our standard confirmation process, which promotes attendance across all research projects and helps us to achieve a 98% rate of attendance.

 This service can be used in conjunction with our standard participant recruitment process for all kinds of research, from usability and in-depth user research sessions, to longitudinal research such as diary studies.
 We are working on building a collective in other locations based on requirements of key clients, so please get in touch with suggestions.

-To find out more about this new service, get in touch: email firstname.lastname@example.org or ring us on 0117 921 0008.
+To find out more about this new service, get in touch with Alex on firstname.lastname@example.org.